chriswallace/chriswallace.net/index.md

     <div class="testimonial-card">
       <div class="testimonial-avatar testimonial-avatar-placeholder">SB</div>
       <div class="testimonial-content">
         <p class="testimonial-text">What sets Chris apart is his ability to mentor and elevate everyone around him.
 He worked closely with our junior designers, ran critique sessions that actually moved the needle, and left us with a design system that scales.
-Our team is fundamentally stronger because of his time with us.  - Sarah Bennett, Head of Design @ Innovate Labs</p>
+Our team is fundamentally stronger because of his time with us. <span class="testimonial-author">- Sarah Bennett, Head of Design @ Innovate Labs</span></p>
       </div>
     </div>